 Central America is one of the largest migration corridors through which large populations are constantly moving, both intra and extra regionally.
 Many of these people often resource to criminal networks of smugglers to complete their journeys.

 Migrant smuggling is a felony against the territorial sovereignty of a State.
 It happens when the irregular crossing of a border is facilitated to a person who is not a national of a resident of the country being entered, in exchange for a financial or otherwise material gain.

 Trafficking in persons, in the other hand, is a severe violation of Human Rights.
 It is defined as the recruitment, transportation, transfer, harboring or receipt of persons, by means of the threat or use of force or other coercive means, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.

-Within the framework of the Regional Program on Migration Mesoamerica- The Caribbean, IOM strives to strengthen national capacities for the prevention and prosecution of the crimes of trafficking in persons and migrant smuggling.
+Within the framework of the Western Hemisphere Program, IOM strives to strengthen national capacities for the prevention and prosecution of the crimes of trafficking in persons and migrant smuggling.

 Standard Operating Procedures for Front-Line Border Officials at the Point of Entry in Response to COVID-19 Outbreak

 The purpose of the Standard Operating Procedures (SOP) is to provide quick guidance to border officials to prevent disease transmission and contamination of the working and living premises by COVID-19, as well as effectively manage suspected and/or probable COVID-19 cases.